Olympic Park, Limehouse Basin, Enfield Lock

-Start and finish by the Aquatic Centre.
+Start and finish by the Aquatics Centre or White Post Lane near Hackney Wick.
 Explore the history of the River Lea which runs through the Olympic Park.
 Find out about its importance as a transport network.
 Visit Carpenters Road Lock and find out why it is unique.
-These visits are led by staff from the Field Studies Council.
+Discover the more traditional Old Ford Lock and see it in action.

 Start and finish at Limehouse DLR station.
 Today Limehouse Basin is an attractive location full of boats and waterbirds.
 Find out why it was built and what it looked like 150 years ago.
 Compare the manmade Regent’s Canal with the mighty River Thames.
 Be amazed at the rush of water as the river lock fills and, if you’re lucky, watch the road bridge open to let a big boat into the basin.